NageswaraRao4981/A-Student-Phonebook/README.rst

 Details
 -----------------------
 James is a full time student at SPS.
-Is 29 years and pursuing his bachelor degree in infomation systems.
+Is 29 years and pursuing his bachelor degree and his major is infomation systems.

 Goals
 -----------------------